thespacedoctor/panstamps/README.md

 *A python package and command-line tools to download stacked and/or warp image stamps from the STScI PanSTARRS image server*.

-Here's a summary of what's included in the python package:

 Command-Line Usage
 ==================